 1. Shinsaibashi – Trendy, stylish, the perfect amount of chaos

 If Osaka had a “cool but not trying too hard” district, it’s Shinsaibashi.
-It’s next to the famous Dotonbori area (this is what you see in all the pictures and videos of Osaka- neon lights, the running man, and food stalls), but it has its own vibe—think boutique shopping, hidden bars, and some of the city’s best vintage stores!
+It’s next to the famous Dotonbori area (this is what you see in all the pictures and videos of Osaka- neon lights, the running man, the cartoonish, larger than life sea critters), but it has its own vibe—think boutique shops, hidden little bars, and some of the city’s best vintage stores.

 Where to crash:

-2. Namba – Busy, but the heartbeat of Osaka
+2. Namba – Busy, chaotic heartbeat of Osaka

-This is where Osaka comes alive, and if you’re into food, nightlife, and that electric city vibe, Namba is where you want to be.
-It’s probably where your Facebook friend who went to Osaka once will tell you if you ask them where to stay in Osaka for the first time.
-It’s popular for good reason:
+If you’re into food, nightlife, and that electric city vibe, Namba is where you want to be.
+Yes, it’s busy and it’s probably where a lot of people will tell you to stay if you ask them where to stay in Osaka for the first time.
+But honestly, it’s popular for good reason:

 Where to crash: